si9int/ScreenShooter/README.md

 # ScreenShooter
-Convert your masscan/subdomain-scan results (80,443,8080) into screenshots for better analysis .
+Convert your masscan/subdomain-scan results (80,443,8080) into screenshots for better analysis.
 **v.0.3 all issues have been fixed!**

 **Installation**